wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 }
 ```

-The word, packaged into a note:
+The above _word_, packaged into a note:

 ```json
 {